Blackboyy01/Blackboyy01.github.io/README.md

 **Key Insights**:

 - Revenue: $2.30M | Profit Margin: 12.5% (opportunity gap identified)
-- Q4 accounts for 42% of annual sales—heavy seasonal concentration
+- Q4 accounts for 42% of annual sales, with heavy seasonal concentration
 - The technology category drives 36% of revenue with the highest margins
 - Consumer segment delivers 46.8% of total profit despite lower order count
 - Loss-making products (-$17K) and uncontrolled discounting compress margins by 3–5% points